- Which laws require employers to give family leave?

 - How much leave can an employee take?

 With some notable exceptions, employees are entitled to 12 weeks within any one-year period.
-That exhausts the FMLA leave entitlement except for military caregivers leave, which can extend to 26 weeks in one leave year.
+That exhausts the FMLA leave entitlement except for military caregivers leave, which can extend to 26 weeks in one leave year starting from the first use of military caregiver leave.
 Under OFLA, an employee may take up to 12 weeks of pregnancy disability leave in addition to the 12 weeks available for any OFLA purpose.
-Either parent who has taken a full 12 weeks of parental leave (e.g., to care for a newborn, newly adopted child or newly placed foster child) are also entitled to take up to an additional 12 weeks leave to care for a child with a non-serious health condition requiring home care.
+Either parent who has taken a full 12 weeks of parental leave (e.g., to care for a newborn, newly adopted child or newly placed foster child) is also entitled to take up to an additional 12 weeks of sick child leave.

 - How much time is available for sick child leave?